Hutto issues mask mandate

 Wilson County Mayor Randall Hutto signed an executive order on Friday requiring residents to wear face masks in public to prevent the spread of COVID-19.

-The order will take effect at 11:59 p.m. on Sunday and remain in place until midnight on Aug.
+The order took effect at 11:59 p.m. on Sunday and remain in place until midnight on Aug.
 3.

 “This decision has not been made in haste nor was it a decision to be made by the Wilson County Commission,” Hutto said in a press release announcing the order.
 “The authority has been given solely to county mayors by Governor Lee.”